-The most significant savings to the City by continuing its relationship with EMI/Relation has been realized in the result of excellent claims management over the past 8 years.
-Flat rate fees comprise roughly 10% of overall claims costs.
+The most significant savings to the City by continuing its relationship with Relation has been realized in the result of excellent claims management over the past 8 years.
+Flat rate fees comprise roughly 3% of overall claims costs.
 Effective claims management is the key to significant cost savings as opposed to simply comparing administrative fees on paper.
-However, EMI/Relation has excelled in both areas as it has provided the City with both savings in claims management efforts as detailed above, as well as savings in administrative fees as discussed below.
+However, Relation has excelled in both areas as it has provided the City with both savings in claims management efforts as detailed above, as well as savings in administrative fees as discussed below.

-EMI/Relation's fee schedule is very simple in that it charges the City based on a flat rate fee per claim.
-Relation charges flat rate fees for workers' compensation claims based on the statutory definition of Medical Only rather than a non-statutory definition.
+Relation's fee schedule is very simple in that it charges the City based on a flat rate fee per claim.
+Relation charges flat rate fees for workers' compensation claims based on the statutory definition of Lost Time and Medical Only rather than a non-statutory definition.
 The cost difference between Medical Only and Lost Time is approximately \$850.00 per claim.
+The flat rate fee concept is not used by all TPA's, meaning claims with a longer life expectancy turns into a 'lost time' claim which costs more, and negatively affects the City's mod rate with the State of Florida.

-EMI/Relation has also proven itself to be a valuable source of savings simply by way of its philosophy in claims management.
-EMI/Relation strives to close workers' compensation claims quickly and efficiently after providing injured workers with excellent medical services.
-The result of this practice has reduced the City's claim volume significantly.
-Further, EMI/Relation does not elongate the life of claims without good reason.
+Relation has also proven itself to be a valuable source of savings simply by way of its philosophy in claims management.
+Relation strives to close workers' compensation claims quickly and efficiently after providing injured workers with excellent medical services.
+The result of this practice has reduced the City's claim volumes significantly.
+Further, Relation does not elongate the life of claims without good reason.
 Depending on the fee structure, extending the life of claims can unnecessarily cost the City additional claim expenses in the way of administrative fees.
 Average workers' compensation administrative costs with the City's prior TPA from 2005 through 2010 policy years ranged from \$54,536 to as high as \$96,500.
-Administrative costs for workers' compensation claims expended by the City to EMI/Relation from policy years 2010 to 2017 ranged from \$12,606 to \$28,943.
-General liability claim administrative fees paid to the prior TPA for the same periods ranged from \$27,100 to \$96,500, whereas EMI/Relation administrative fee costs for its respective policy years ranged from \$15,759 to \$29,571.00.
+Administrative costs for workers' compensation claims expended by the City to Relation from policy years 2010 to 2017 ranged from \$12,606 to \$28,943.
+General liability claim administrative fees paid to the prior TPA for the same periods ranged from \$27,100 to \$96,500, whereas Relation administrative fee costs for its respective policy years ranged from \$15,759 to \$29,571.00.
+Relation's average flat fee from 2014-2017 is \$36,000 per year, which is marginal compared to market rates and the costs savings provided.

-By extending the City's current relationship with EMI/Relation, the City will see savings in other operating costs as well.
+By extending the City's current relationship with Relation, the City will see savings in other operating costs as well.
 The City will forego the insurance consultant expense to assist in the RFP process for a new TPA proposal, an estimated \$4,000.
 Moreover, the City will avoid costs associated with contracting with a new TPA, which include claim assumption costs/roll over fees, data conversion fees, and set up fees.
-In the 2009 transfer from Gallagher to EMI, the claim assumption costs alone for EMI to take over claims originally opened by Gallagher, for which Gallagher had already received a flat rate fee, totaled \$46,600.
+In the 2009 transfer from Gallagher to Relation, the claim assumption costs alone for Relation to take over claims originally opened by Gallagher, for which Gallagher had already received a flat rate fee, totaled \$46,600.
 Additionally, during the annual audit, several discrepancies where discovered in the conversion between TPA's attributable to the conversion.